Quit

 2Looking unto Jesus the author and finisher of our faith; who for the joy that was set before him endured the cross, despising the shame, and is set down at the right hand of the throne of God. author: or, beginner

-Hebrews is a sustained sermon to Jewish Christians tempted to drift back to the old covenant.
-Its argument is one word: better.
+Hebrews is a sustained sermon to Jewish Christians tempted to drift back to the old covenant — back to the shadow, when the Substance Himself has come.
+Its argument is one magnificent word: better.
 God, who at sundry times and in divers manners spake in time past unto the fathers by the prophets, hath in these last days spoken unto us by his Son.
-Christ is greater than angels, greater than Moses, greater than the Levitical priesthood.
-He is the only and final high priest.
-He has offered Himself once for all.
-He sat down at the right hand of the Majesty on high — a posture no Levitical priest could take, because their work was never finished.
-We have therefore boldness to enter into the holiest by the blood of Jesus.
+Every line of the old covenant — every priest, every sacrifice, every sprinkled drop of blood — was a whisper of what Christ would be and do.
+Now He has come: the exact radiance of the Father’s glory, the One who by Himself purged our sins and then sat down.
+Sat down — because no Levitical priest ever sat in the Holy Place; there was no chair, because the work was never finished.
+But this Man sat down.
+His sacrifice is complete; His intercession is unceasing; and the throne He occupies is one where mercy flows freely to those who come boldly in His name.
 Wherefore seeing we also are compassed about with so great a cloud of witnesses, let us run with patience the race that is set before us, looking unto Jesus the author and finisher of our faith.